Kappamalone/TeaStation/README.md

 # Teastation
-A PSX emulator written in C++ as a programming challenge.
+A PSX emulator written in C++ as a programming exercise.
 Not intended for actual use.